mbaraa/dankmuzikk/README.md

 **DankMuzikk** is a music player designed for colloborative playlists, where a playlist's collaborators can add and vote for music in a playlist, and the other music player stuff.

-_Note: this is a fling side-project that will die in a while so don't get your hopes up._
+_Note: this is a fling side-project that could die anytime so don't get your hopes up._

 ## Contributing